 The late Pope John Paul II, in the 1995 encyclical Ut unum sint ("That they may be one"), took the very large and commendable step of recognizing that some outside his organization are true Christians and have manifested the Holy Spirit at times in ways his followers have not.
 The late Pope's emphases on recognizing that Christ has one Body in spite of the doctrinal and historical divisions we have placed in it, and upon the practical recognition of our Christian unity through joining together in prayer with those in other fellowships, also appear to be exactly correct.
 Clearly, all communities of Christ should reciprocate by recognizing the Spirit at work within us all.
 We should join our brethren in prayer.
 It is time to end the wars of the churches.

 It is also clear that many of the disputes which have for centuries moved Jesus' brethren to distrust, hate and kill each other, are primarily semantic.
 That is, many disagreements concern whether one set or another of words is The Truth whose homage is to be demanded of all.
 But invariably, both are mere sets of human words, and neither set is ever simply and purely that which the Lord has said.
-It is time for we who look to the Lord, to love all and be forgiving as He is, and to place focus of words only upon His Very Words.
+It is time for we who look to the Lord, to ask Him to give us the repentance to love and forgive as broadly as He does, and to consider as principal only His Very Words as He quotes them for us within His Holy Scriptures.

 We suggest that it is only God who chooses what of His essential truths shall be revealed to any human being in this world.
 We suggest that it is only by deliberate act of God at any moment, that we can learn or know anything about Him.
-We suggest that because of this, we should discuss with each other beginning and ending at points of agreement, and should never focus upon points of disagreement.
+We suggest that as a result, we should discuss with each other beginning and ending at points of agreement, and should never focus upon points of disagreement.

 Ian Johnson & Jonathan Brickman